There are naturally occurring types of snakes in Wyoming, two of which are poisonous.

 The dorsal stripes of most western terrestrial garter snakes are yellow, light orange, or white, with two stripes of the same color on either side.

-These snakes are medium-sized, often ranging in length from 18 to 41 inches.
+These snakes are medium-sized, often ranging from 18 to 41 inches.

-The only known species of garter snake that constricts prey is the western terrestrial, albeit this is an ineffective technique for this species of snake compared to others.
+The only known species of garter snake that constricts prey is the western terrestrial, although this technique is ineffective for this species of snake compared to others.

 They prefer grasslands, woodlands, and coniferous forests as their habitats.
 The venom of these types of snakes in Wyoming is extremely weakly neurotoxic.